yashwanth-l/yl/README.md

 ### Senior DevOps Engineer | Nortal AG | Full Time | Sept 2022 – Present

+#### Consultant - St1 Nordic Oy

+- Implementation of CI / CD based shared workflows and shared actions with Github Actions in collaboration with migration from Bitbucket to Github.
+- Configured pipeline with  Github Actions & Cloud Deploy
+- Conducted thorough testing & troubleshooting for a smooth transition.
+- Leveraged Terraform for provisioning GCP resources with reusable modules for consistency across projects.
+- Collaborated on a Proof-of-Concept assessment of ArgoCD and FluxCD.
+- Introduction of Flux, as the GitOps tool, for the rollout of Infra Workloads to GKE using GitHub, Cloud Build.

+**Skills:** Kubernetes · Docker · Terraform · Prometheus · Grafana · Git · Google Cloud Platform (GCP) · Bitbucket · GitHub Actions · ArgoCD · FluxCD

 #### Consultant - Onlinezugangsgesetz (OZG)

 - Assisting in Configuring GitLab, Nexus Artifactory, and SonarQube for secure code management, storage and vulnerability detection.